mahend72/ICSThreatQA/README.md

 ## 🌐 Live Demo

-A live demo of ICSThreatQA is available at (Currently, the App is not working due to incompatibility; we are working on it.):
+A live demo of ICSThreatQA is available at:

 👉 https://huggingface.co/spaces/rubypnchl/KnowledgeMate